WebFiori/docs/command-line-interface.md

 ## Implementing CLI Commands

-One of the features of the framework is that it allows the developers to extend the functionality which is provided by CLI engine of the framework by creating their own custom commands.
+One of the features of the framework is that it allow developers to extend the functionality which is provided by CLI engine of the framework by creating their own custom commands.
 Creating new one is very simple.
 It involves the following steps:

 * Creating new PHP class that extends the class [`CLICommand`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand)
 * Implementing the abstract method [`CLICommand::exec()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#exec).
 * Register the command using the method [`CLI::register()`](https://webfiori.com/docs/webfiori/framework/cli/CLI#register).

 The last setp must be performed if the command class is created outside the folder `app/commands`.
 If the command is created inside that folder, it will be auto-registered.
-What we will do next is to create a very basic command which will only show output message that says "hi".

 ### Extending The Class "CLICommand"

 The first step in creating new command is to create new PHP class and make the class a child of the class [`CLICommand`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand).
-If we checked the constructor of the class, it takes 3 parameters.
+It can be noticed that the constructor of the class takes 3 parameters.
 The first one is the name of the command, the second one is an array of arguments and the last one is a description of the command.

 The name of the command is a string which will be used to call it from the terminal.
-The arguments is an array that contains sub associative arrays of arguments that the command needs.
+The arguments represented as an array that contains sub associative arrays.
 The description of the command is a string that will be shown when the command `help` is executed.

-Suppose that we would like to implement a command that takes the name from the terminal as an input and display the string "Hi ".
-Let's assume that the name of the command is `say-hi`.
+Suppose that a developer would like to implement a command that takes the name of a person from the terminal as an input and display the string "Hi 'name'".
+Assuming that the name of the command is `say-hi`.
 The command that will be created will be in the folder `app/commands`.
 The following code snippit shows how this command is created.

 ``` php
 <?php